junxit/us-congress-bills-115/metadata.md

 - 2017-07-27 — Introduced in Senate
 - 2017-07-27 — Referred to the Committee on Armed Services. (text of measure as introduced: CR S4433)
+- 2017-10-24 — Amendment SA 1578 agreed to in Senate by Unanimous Consent.
+- 2017-10-24 — Amendment SA 1578 proposed by Senator McConnell for Senator Ernst. (consideration: CR S6773; text: CR S6773) To amend the preamble.
+- 2017-10-24 — Measure laid before Senate by unanimous consent. (consideration: CR  S6773)
+- 2017-10-24 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent.(text: CR S6773)
+- 2017-10-24 — Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent. (text: CR S6773)
+- 2017-10-24 — Senate Committee on Armed Services discharged by Unanimous Consent. (consideration: CR S6773)
+- 2017-10-24 — Senate Committee on Armed Services discharged by Unanimous Consent.(consideration: CR S6773)
+- 2017-10-24 — Senate amendment agreed to: Amendment SA 1578 agreed to in Senate by Unanimous Consent.
+- 2017-10-24 — Senate amendment proposed (on the floor): Amendment SA 1578 proposed by Senator McConnell for Senator Ernst.(consideration: CR S6773; text: CR S6773)
+- 2017-10-24 — Senate amendment submitted